pintub/dataStructure-algo/DP.md

 - memo Pair[][].
 Pair<#Ways-True, #Ways-False>
 ##### :rocket: isScrambledString(str1, str2).
 ScrambledString Definition : Form a tree like below(root as actual-string to leaf as single-character) with a string with two conditions 1.Leaf nodes can't be empty string 2.For any non-leaf nodes, child's can be swapped 0 or 1 times 3.
 Then go left->right direction in tree for the "leaf" nodes.
 Voilà new string is formed.
 Input string and this new string are Scrambled Strings
 - :bulb: 🍾 New Type of DP question, Paritioning w/ 2 levels , i.e. 2D or 2-dimenson or Two Dimension DP
+- `MustRead` Again 2 level DP choices. `Note` In 2 level DP, there is 2 level choices, Check how in both levels, a choice is selected over other choices.
+Here 1st level choice is multiple partitions, 2nd level is whether swapping is there are not.
+2nd level "AND" is used, 1st level "OR" is used

 <pre>
                   great
                  /    \